Performing arts

 The performing arts are arts such as music, dance, and drama which are performed for an audience.
-They are different from the visual arts, which involve the use of paint, canvas or various materials to create physical or static art objects.
+They are different from the visual arts, which produce physical or static objects.
 Performing arts include a range of disciplines which are performed in front of a live audience, including theatre, music, and dance.

-Theatre, music, gymnastics, object manipulation, and other kinds of performances are present in all human cultures.
-The history of music and dance date to pre-historic times whereas circus skills date to at least Ancient Egypt.
-Many performing arts are performed professionally.
-Performance can be in purpose-built buildings, such as theatres and opera houses; on open air stages at festivals; on stages in tents, as in circuses; or on the street.
+Performances may take place in purpose-built buildings, such as theatres and opera houses, as well as in open air festivals, street settings, and recorded formats like film or television.

+Performing arts traditions are present in every society.
+Music and dance date to prehistoric times, while theatrical forms appear in Ancient Greece, India, and China.
+Performance served combinations of religious, ceremonial, and entertainment functions.
+Traditions including Japanese Noh and Kabuki, as well as Indian classical dance, have been recognized by UNESCO as Intangible Cultural Heritage of Humanity.

+Western performing arts history spans ancient Greek tragedy and comedy through medieval mystery plays, the emergence of opera and ballet in the Renaissance, and the Romantic expansion of grand opera.
+In the modernist revolutions of the early 20th century, figures such as Isadora Duncan, Konstantin Stanislavski, and Sergei Diaghilev reworked the principles of dance and theatre.
+Postmodern performance increasingly challenges the boundaries between disciplines.

 Live performances before an audience are a form of entertainment.
 The development of audio and video recording has allowed for private consumption of the performing arts.
-The performing arts often aim to express emotions or feelings.
+In narrative performance, characters express emotions.